mikarinneoracle/Phonebookassistant/README.md

     </script>
     <script src="web-sdk.js" onload="initSdk('Bots')">
 ```
-- In the code above edit the <b>URI</b> and <b>ChannelId</b> so that URI is your <i>Didital Assistant Service instant URI</i> and ChannelId is the id you copied in the earlier step from <i>the Channel User settings</i>.
-Check out the `webchannel-index.html` for a full example (you can use this file to replace your Phonebook index.html in the object storage to add the Chatbot on the page).
+- In the code above edit the <b>URI</b> and <b>ChannelId</b> so that URI is your <i>Didital Assistant Service instant URI</i> and ChannelId is the id you copied in the earlier step from <i>the Channel User</i> settings
+- Download and place the `web-sdk.js` along with your Web page

+Check out the `webchannel-index.html` for a full example.
+(You can use this file to replace your Phonebook index.html in the object storage to add the Chatbot on the page.
+Remeber to add the `web-sdk.js` to the object storage, too.)